Saint-Gaudens Double Eagle

 The Evolution of Saint-Gaudens's Double Eagle Design

 The $20 Saint-Gaudens double eagle is one of the few coins known by the name of its creator.
 It was designed in 1907 by America's leading Beaux-Arts sculptor, Augustus Saint-Gaudens.
 In 1905, President Teddy Roosevelt convinced Saint-Gaudens to redesign every U.S. coin.
 He called existing coins an "atrocious hideousness," unfit for a great nation.
 He referred to the effort to replace them as his "pet crime."

 Roosevelt's condemnation of the currently circulating coin designs heightened Barber's sense of persecution.
 After all, most of them were his designs.
-That the President not only wanted to replace them all but make him do it, felt like a slap to the face to Barber.
+Barber saw Roosevelt's demand to not only replace them all, but to use someone else's designs, as a slap to the face.

 Saint-Gaudens's First Double Eagle Designs

-The Saint-Gaudens double eagle coin design originally went through several changes.
-Once completed, the models were sent to the U.S. Mint.
-Saint-Gaudens's first version was designed in 1905 and featured a full-figure winged Liberty.
+The Saint-Gaudens double eagle coin design went through several changes.
+Saint-Gaudens's first version featured a full-figure winged Liberty.
 The figure strode toward the viewer with open wings, her gown billowing in the breeze.
 She held an oval American shield aloft in her left hand and a flaming torch in her right.
-Saint-Gaudens described the design to President Theodore Roosevelt in a 1905 letter.
+Saint-Gaudens described the design to President Roosevelt in a 1905 letter.
 He said, "My idea is to make it a living thing and typical of progress."

 The second iteration of the design exchanged the shield for a laurel branch.
-Although it did keep the wings.
 The Phrygian cap Liberty wore in the initial sketches gave way to an Indian headdress.
-But, the front view of the headdress was too small to be recognizable and was soon omitted.
-Removing the wings was the last significant change that Saint-Gaudens made to his design.
-This opened up the field of the coin, and put more focus on the figure of Liberty herself.
+But the front view of the headdress was too small to be recognizable and was soon omitted.
+Removing the wings was Saint-Gaudens' last significant change to his design.
+This move opened up the field of the coin, and put more focus on the figure of Liberty herself.

 Finalizing the Design of the Saint-Gaudens Double Eagle